-- communication and information between the Board and management; - To assist in ensuring compliance with the PNB Group guidelines on corporate governance; and - To perform such other functions as are assigned to him by law or by the Board of Directors. - on the operations of the Bank; - To submit annually a report on the result of the operations of the Bank to the stockholders of the Bank; and - To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Board of Directors. - 3) Explain how the Board of Directors plan for the succession of the CEO/Managing Director/President and the top key management positions? (updated 2015)
+- To report periodically to the Board of Directors on the operations of the Bank; - To submit annually a report on the result of the operations of the Bank to the stockholders of the Bank; and - To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Board of Directors. - 3) Explain how the Board of Directors plan for the succession of the CEO/Managing Director/President and the top key management positions? (updated October 2016)